agimus-project/agimus-demos/README.md

 # Source ROS base to make sure all installed packages are discovered
 source /opt/ros/$ROS_DISTRO/setup.bash
 # Set maximum number of CPU cores used by `make` while building packages
+# When building with planning dependencies number of cores has to be set to 1
 export MAKEFLAGS="-j 6"
 # Build the workspace.
 Merge install is required to make Python bindings work
 colcon build \